utk-eecs-crumpton-tas/cs102-handbook/docs/grading/about-grading.md

 }
 ```

 Bad indentation makes code incredibly difficult to read.
 A couple of mistakes are okay, but if we cannot tell where your code blocks begin and end, you will lose points for this.
 The best advice I can give you is to use a code formatter.
 This is a program that will automatically fix any whitespace and indentation issues in your code and format everything in a consistent way.
 To format your code in Vim while in normal mode use the command `gg=G`.
-To format in VS Code right-click your code and select format document.
+To format in VS Code right-click your code and select format document or hit `shift+alt+f`.
 You may need to install an extension in VS Code, the Microsoft `C/C++` extension should come with whatever you need.
 If you use a formatter on your code before submitting, you will never have to worry about losing points for this.

 A side note: If you are sharing code with a TA on the Discord server, please format your code first, this will make it much easier for us to help you!